 If yes to any of the above, then this project is for you.

 Our project is focused on poacher surveillance patrols where you will help our team to decipher clues of human encroachments in the forest reserves to deter/reduce poaching.
 You won’t only analyze human movements but also elephants, tigers, sun bears, tapir, gibbons and more.
 You will help to collect pug marks, scratch marks and other signs of our fury friends in the forest.

 The Sungei Yu Forest Reserve forms part of a tiger corridor which connects Taman Negara and the main mountain range – Titiwangsa Mountain Range.
-Poaching was high in the area but thanks to patrols from MYCAT and Fuze Ecoteer the amount of poaching has seemingly decreased with less snares and traps being found since 2014.
+Poaching was high in the area but thanks to patrols from MYCAT and Fuze Ecoteer, the amount of poaching has seemingly decreased with less snares and traps being found since 2014.
 However, we still need to patrol the area as significant poaching still does exist in the corridor.
-During the treks you will also help our team to collect presence data (pug marks, scratching etc.), which are then analysed by University Science Malaysia and given to various NGO’s and researchers.
-For example, our presence elephant data is going to the NGO ‘MEME’ Management and Ecology of Malaysian Elephants and the Malayan Tiger and Sambar Deer to MYCAT.
+During the treks you will also help our team to collect presence data (pug marks, scratching etc.), which is then analysed by University Science Malaysia and given to various NGOs and researchers.
+For example, our elephant data is going to the NGO ‘MEME’ – Management and Ecology of Malaysian Elephants and the Malayan Tiger and Sambar Deer data to MYCAT.

 Indigenous Nomadic people